Skip to main content

 Formula SAE

-West Virginia University Mountaineer Racing give you the opportunity to design and build highly competitive Formula SAE® race cars while preparing you to be the next generation of transformative engineers and business leaders for the automotive industry and related fields.
+West Virginia University Mountaineer Racing gives you the opportunity to design and build highly competitive Formula SAE® race cars in efforts to prepare you to be the next generation of transformative engineers and business leaders for the automotive industry and related fields.

 Read More : Formula SAE